Physical Address

 Q: Are there batteries inside EverSync?
 How long is the working time?

-A: Transmitter: The transmitter lacks an internal battery and requires external power.
-It can be powered using a 9V DC adapter with a positive outer and negative inner configuration (similar to guitar effect pedals) or via a USB-C power source.
-Receiver: The receiver is equipped with a rechargeable battery, chargeable through a USB-C port.
+A: The transmitter requires external power.
+It can be powered using a 9V DC center negative adapter (similar to guitar effect pedals) or via a USB-C. The receiver is equipped with a rechargeable battery, chargeable through a USB-C port.
 A full charge takes approximately 3 hours and provides around 8 hours of usage time.

 Q: Compatibility with Electronic Wind instruments?